 - Rendering Directly to a File No matter how your display is configured, you can bypass the screen and render directly to a file.
 When you render to a file, you can use resolutions higher than your current display configuration permits.
-You set the file location and file name by setting the Image Target in the Advanced Render Settings. - Saving a Viewport Rendering If you render to a viewport, you can save the image to a file by using the SAVEIMG command. - Saving a Rendering from the Render Window If you render to the Render window, you can save the image or a copy of the image to a file by selecting the image from the history list, right-clicking, and choosing either Save or Save As.
+You set the file location and file name by setting the Image Target in the Advanced Render Settings palette or on the expanded Render dashboard. - Saving a Viewport Rendering If you render to a viewport, you can save the image to a file by using the SAVEIMG command. - Saving a Rendering from the Render Window If you render to the Render window, you can save the image or a copy of the image to a file by selecting the image from the history list, right-clicking, and choosing either Save or Save As.